tegacodes/Drawing-Seeing-Moving-with-Code/code/9-websocket-p5-master/README.md

 ## Setting up a web server

 First we'll set up a basic web server using nodejs.
 Nodejs is a "javascript runtime" that works out of the browser.
 This just means that you write code in javascript, but can run it from the terminal rather than inside Chrome or Firefox.
+It is useful as it can run on a server to serve context.
+For a video introduction to Node see [this Shiffman video.](https://www.youtube.com/watch?v=RF5_MPSNAtU)

 ### Extremely quick introduction to nodejs